subich/dotfiles/README.md

 LINK: [.vimrc](.vimrc)

-Plugins are managed by [Vundle](https://github.com/VundleVim/Vundle.vim).
-Download Vundle with the below command, then install plugins in `vim` with `:PluginInstall`.
+Plugins are managed by [vim-plug](https://github.com/junegunn/vim-plug).
+Vim-plug is auto-installed if it does not exist.
+Plugins are auto-installed on first start; any plugin additions can be installed with `:PlugInstall`.
+Plugins can be updated with `:PlugUpdate`, and vim-plugin can update itself with `:PlugUpgrade`.

 ```shell
 git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim